nuprl/website/blog/_src/posts/2017-05-12-artifacts-for-semantics.md

 the same thing for the type-checker, translating rules into a
 [type-checking function](https://github.com/dbp/funtal/blob/032be70f33f77e80f4fab7e62016bfabf96476f3/ftal.ml#L282).
-The latter had to change in a few minor ways, as the typing rules we had in the paper were slightly not syntax directed.
+The latter had to deviate from the rules in the paper in a few minor ways, as the typing rules we had in the paper were slightly not syntax directed.

 Having the interpreter and type-checker was very useful for me, as I could check that the examples from the paper did not contain typos, but it was much less